- By Fiza Pirani The Atlanta Journal-Constitution

 Where do I have to go to watch the meteor showers?

-The meteor shower will be visible from anywhere on the planet, but be sure to go somewhere far from city lights.
+The meteor shower will be best visible from the Northern Hemisphere, but it’s visible from the Southern Hemisphere as well.
+Be sure to go somewhere far from city lights.

 Do I need binoculars?